 I’m back with some beautiful, orchard-fresh Ambrosia apples, a new recipe and a grateful, renewed mindset!
 Happy belated Thanksgiving to my Canadian readers, I hope you all enjoyed a weekend full of family, friends, delicious food and a few good drinks.
 It’s been a week since my last post because I decided to take this weekend off from blogging.
 It was a combination of events that led me to decide another unplugged weekend was exactly what I needed (nothing serious, but I definitely needed the time away!).
 I’ll get more into that later in this post — but for now, let’s get to chatting about this recipe!

 My Apple Pie Steel Cut Oats with Candied Maple Pecans is inspired by comfort food, holiday flavours and warming, autumnal spices.
 They’re a simple, delicious way to celebrate fall’s freshly harvested apples and they can be on your table in less than 45 minutes.
 Who says you can’t indulge an apple pie craving to start your day?
-This powerhouse breakfast bowl is free of dairy, gluten and refined sugar — and busting with natural sweetness, spices and wholesome nutrition.
+This powerhouse breakfast bowl is free of dairy, gluten and refined sugar — and bursting with natural sweetness, spices and wholesome nutrition.
 And yes, it really does taste just like apple pie!
 Throw on your coziest sweater and let’s make an apple pie inspired dish that you can eat for breakfast — all week long!

 APPLE PIE STEEL CUT OATS WITH CANDIED MAPLE PECANS